 So when should you go?

 For a first trip with flexible dates, May or October–November balance weather, color and sanity best.
 For the famous seasons, book far ahead and lock the tickets that sell out the day your dates fix — and price the JR Pass math before assuming you need one.
-Experiences in the peak windows are easiest to secure ahead on Klook.
-However you time it, our Japan eSIM guide makes sure you land connected.
+Experiences in the peak windows are easiest to secure ahead on Klook (or VELTRA for locally operated tours).
+However you time it, our Japan eSIM guide makes sure you land connected, and our 7-day first-timer’s itinerary turns the chosen week into an actual plan.

 Japan doesn’t have a wrong season.
 It has four different countries wearing the same name, and the calm move is choosing which one you actually want to meet.